-Description of the project focus, information about the partnership and/or identified potential partners, and an explanation of the project structure and plans for continued cooperation.
+Description of the implementing partnership and/or identified potential partners, and an explanation of the project structure and plans for continued cooperation.
 Mandatory enclosure.
 The intended SI template should be used.

-Enclosure 2b: Risk analysis
+Enclosure 2: Risk analysis

-An overview of the main anticipated risks for the project, risk assessment, and a plan for management.
+An overview of the main anticipated risks for the project, along with risk assessment, and a plan for management.
 Mandatory enclosure.
 The intended SI template should be used.